 Slowly work your way up to a point where the athlete finds their limit gradually over time.
 This is dramatically superior to coming out of the gates too strong and training the athlete too hard or presenting them with a workout or technique they can’t do.

-Not only is this counterproductive for physiology, it’s counterproductive for psychology.
+Not only is this counterproductive for physiology, but it’s also counterproductive for psychology.

 Tying extreme difficulty, techniques they can’t properly execute that lead to frustration, and an overall “no fun” attitude to training early on can damage their love of the game and their long-term psychology towards the off-ice strength and conditioning world.